AdobeDocs/analytics.fr-FR/help/analyze/reports-analytics/reports-customize/customizing-reports-overview.md

 ## Bouton Essayer dans l’espace de travail {#concept_DA41E22460B94BD9ADF63B1CEE2714A7}

-Cliquez sur le **[!UICONTROL Try In Workspace]** bouton en haut d’un rapport pour charger le même rapport dans   Espace de travail de.
+Clicking the **[!UICONTROL Try In Workspace]** button at the top of a report will load the same report in Analysis Workspace.

 <!--